marcteys/Uduino/Readme.md

     void OptimizedWrite()
     {
-        if (servoAngle != prevServoAngle) // Use this condition to not write at each frame {
+        if (servoAngle != prevServoAngle) // Condition to not send data each frame {
             UduinoManager.Instance.Write("servoBoard", "R", servoAngle);
             prevServoAngle = servoAngle;